-((Such)) (b) Schedules of compliance shall be developed to ensure final compliance with all water quality-based effluent limits ((in the shortest practicable time.
-Decisions regarding)) and the water quality standards as soon as possible.
-The department will decide whether to issue schedules of compliance ((will be made)) on a case-by-case basis ((by the department)).
+((Such)) (b) Schedules of compliance shall be developed to ensure final compliance with all water quality-based effluent limits and the water quality standards in the shortest practicable time. ((Decisions regarding)) The department will decide whether to issue schedules of compliance ((will be made)) on a case-by-case basis ((by the department)).
 Schedules of compliance may not be issued for new discharges.
 Examples of schedules of compliance that may be issued ((to allow for)) include: